Pondui/EPI/ch4_primitive_types/bitwise_operations/theory.md

-Integers in python are represented in **bit arrays** AKA **words**.
-The term **word size** refers to the length bit array.
-For instance, a bit array that is 8 bits long has a word size of 8.
-Python uses dynamically sized words to represent number, bit arrays vary in length with the number that is being represnted.
+Integers in python are represented in **bit arrays**.
+Python uses variable length bit arrays to represent numbers.
 Internally, python represents negative integers through an operation called **2s complement**, which is a map that takes the binary representation of the positive integer and generates the corresponding binary representation of the negative integer.

 Binary is a base 2 counting system, with each bit representing a numerical value of 2^n where n is position of the bit.
 So the 0th bit, when set - meaning when it is not empty, represents 2^0 = 1.
 The 1st bit represents 2^1 = 2, the 2nd bit represnets 2^2 = 4, and so on.
 For example, the nunmber 5 in binary would be 101 which is equivalent to 1\*2^2 + 0\*2^1 + 1\*2^0.
 To get the binary representation of the negative integer, i.e. -5, we take the 2s complement of the positive binary representation.